 This is the tax paid on the profits made when an asset is sold.
 Unless units and shares are held through a pension plan, ISA or tax-exemption system, any profits (above the annual allowance) made through the sale of assets is taxable.
 No CGT is payable on transactions within an authorised fund and investors will only need to consider CGT when selling units in the fund itself.

-Capital Growth is the increase in value from its original investment amount, excluding income.
+Capital Growth is the increase in value of an investment from its original amount, excluding income.
 Funds targeting capital growth aim to select investments that will increase in value over time.

 Capital loss occurs when assets are sold for a lower price than they were originally bought for.